liber1320/github_events/postgres_dwh/README.md

 The database contains the following fact table:
 * `events` - user's events

-Fact table `events` table has foreign keys to the following dimension tables:
+Fact table `events` is connected with the following dimension tables:
 * `actors`
 * `repos`
 * `events_dict`